 Now for the most difficult bit – waiting.
 Pop the bowl in an airy place (an airing cupboard or window sill is ideal) and wait.

 Sitting tight for a week would be ideal, but certainly you should not be tempted to switch on your handset for at least 24 hours.

-When you think the time is right – or the Angry Birds urge gets the better of you – remove your smartphone from its bed of rice, make sure that no stray grains have found their way into the headphone socket (and if they have, use a gently shake or tweezers to extract them).
+When you think the time is right – or you can wait no longer – remove your smartphone from its bed of rice, make sure that no stray grains have found their way into the headphone socket (and if they have, use a gentle shake or tweezers to extract them).
 Then switch it on.

-It’s worth being aware that this method doesn’t always works – especially if you’ve spilt fizzy drinks like coke or lemonade on your phone.
+It’s worth noting that this method doesn’t always work – especially if you’ve spilt fizzy drinks like coke or lemonade on your phone.
 They contain sugar, which is more corrosive than water.

 If you’ve got an expensive smartphone, we’d always suggest getting insurance - just in case your phone doesn’t come back to life.